-Rosen Sound was started in Rob’s mom’s garage when Rob was a mere 16 years of age.
+Rosen Sound was started in Bobby's mom’s garage when Rob was a mere 16 years of age.
 A high school drop out, Rob resented the idea of finding a proper job and instead began buying, fixing, and selling Yamaha DX7’s to make money with his passion for synthesizer equipment.
-Eventually, Rob got burned on enough deals and dealings with tech shops that he began repairing most of the DX7’s (and others) himself.
-Once Rob realized a natural skill for fixing electronic equipment, he began offering repair service for a paltry $25 per hour.
-Rob ended up helping everyday musicians he found through craigslist, and eventually ended up doing work for the keyboardists of The Eagles, Rick Springfield, Billy Idol, and many of the top studios in Los Angeles.
+Eventually, Bobby got burned on enough deals and dealings with tech shops that he began repairing most of the DX7’s (and others) himself.
+Once Bobby realized a natural skill for fixing electronic equipment, he began offering repair service for a paltry $25 per hour.
+Bobby ended up helping everyday musicians he found through craigslist, and eventually ended up doing work for the keyboardists of The Eagles, Rick Springfield, Billy Idol, and many of the top studios in Los Angeles.

 Luckily, thanks to smart sweat equity positions, Rosen Sound carried on until word really got around the city that there was a new game in town.
 The rest, as they say, is history